piotrmurach/tty-config/README.md

 ## Features

-* Read & write configurations in YAML, JSON, TOML formats
+* Read & write configurations in YAML, JSON, TOML, INI formats
-* Simple interface for setting and fetching values for deeply nested keys
+* Simple interface for adding and reading settings for deeply nested keys
+* Indifferent access for reading settings
-* Merging of configuration options from other hashes
+* Merging of configuration settings from other hashes
 * Reading values from environment variables

 ## Installation